Randy Cross

 Randall Laureat Cross (born April 25, 1954) is an American football analyst and former player.
-He was a right guard and center in the National Football League (NFL).
+He played as a guard and center in the National Football League (NFL).
 He played college football for the UCLA Bruins and was inducted into the College Football Hall of Fame in 2011.

-High school years
+Early life

 Cross was born in Brooklyn, New York, and attended Crespi Carmelite High School in Encino, California.
-He was renowned as a high school shot put champion in the Southern California CIF from 1970–72, when he was named CIF California State Meet champion in the event, defeating future world record holder Terry Albritton and future WWF wrestling star Jim Neidhart, both from Newport Harbor High School, in the process.
+He was renowned as a high school shot put champion in the Southern California CIF from 1970 to 1972, when he was named CIF California State Meet champion in the event, defeating future world record holder Terry Albritton and future WWF wrestling star Jim Neidhart, both from Newport Harbor High School, in the process.

 He heaved the 12-pound high school shot 67' 6.5", which remains the Crespi school and stadium record.

 College career

 At University of California, Los Angeles (UCLA), Cross was an All-America selection with the Bruins.
 As a senior, he helped lead his team to the 1976 Rose Bowl championship over top-ranked Ohio State.
 Cross began his career as a Center, but was moved to Right Guard for his junior year before playing both Guard and Center as senior on a rare rotating nine man offensive line.

 On this rotating line Cross started at RG on the 1st unit and then moved to Center when the next group hit the field.
 He was named First-team All-America in 1975.
 He was also a First-team All-Conference selection in 1975 In his career, he was a starter in 28 of 34 career games including his final 23.
 Randy Cross (and many other UCLA linemen) also played collegiate rugby for the school.
 Randy was inducted into the College Football Hall of Fame in 2010.